vithaluntold/process/DESKTOP_BUILD.md

-# EPI X-Ray Desktop Application
+# EPI-Q Desktop Application

 ## Overview
-EPI X-Ray is available as an installable desktop application for Windows, macOS, and Linux using Electron.
+EPI-Q is available as an installable desktop application for Windows, macOS, and Linux using Electron.
 The desktop version provides a native application experience with enhanced performance and offline capabilities.

 ## Features
 - **Native Desktop Experience**: Full-screen app with native menus and shortcuts